1952 Washington gubernatorial election

 The 1952 Washington gubernatorial election took place on November 4, 1952, between incumbent governor Arthur B. Langlie of the Republican Party and U.S. Representative Hugh Mitchell of the Democratic Party.
 Langlie won the general election, becoming the first Washington state governor to be elected to a third term.
+This is most recent gubernatorial election in which a Republican carried Jefferson County.